Everything you need to know to DIY (do-it-yourself) repair a stuck or broken power button in your iPhone!

 - How to fix a stuck or broken power button in a GSM/AT&T iPhone 4

-The iPhone 4S is still relatively new but that doesn't mean it isn't prone to the same issues the iPhone 4 was considering the overall design of the power button didn't change much at all.
-The issue isn't actually related to the physical power button at all, but the cable that sits directly below it.
+The design of the iPhone 4s is largely the same as its predecessor, which means it is also prone to the same power button issues.
+Much like the iPhone 4, the problem isn't actually related to the physical power button at all, but the cable that sits directly below it.
 This cable controls your power button, ambient light sensor (what senses brightness in a room), proximity sensor (what turns the screen off when the phone is brought to your face), and top mic.
-If you were experiencing issues with any of these other functions, a new cable may very well prove to solve those issues as well.
+If you are experiencing issues with any of these other functions, a new cable may very well prove to solve those issues as well.

-While it isn't the easiest repair to perform, it's doable for anyone with moderate to advanced DIY skills.
-The iPhone 4S isn't a very old device and for most users, a stuck power button probably isn't reason enough to upgrade, especially when you aren't eligible.
+While an iPhone 4s power cable replacement isn't the easiest repair, it's doable for anyone with moderate to advanced DIY skills.
 This repair will get your power button back to perfect working condition in just under 90 minutes if you're taking your time.

 More DIY help & how to's

 Whether you aren't sure if these are the repairs you need or you've already started a repair and have run into issues, our jailbreak, mod, and DIY forums are a great place to ask for help.
 If you have questions you can't seem to find answers to or would like to see another type of repair guide we don't currently offer, you can always email me as well!